clojure-emacs/cider/README.md

 implementation middleware which relies on [piggieback](https://github.com/cemerick/piggieback).
-Include it in your project middlewares and call `(cemerick.piggieback/cljs-repl)` or another method to start up the cljs REPL.
+Include it in your project middlewares and call `(cemerick.piggieback/cljs-repl)` or another method to start up the ClojureScript REPL.

 ### Microsoft Windows